Dior Angus

-Dior Thomas Angus (born 18 January 1994) is an English professional footballer who plays as a forward for club Bootle.
+Dior Thomas Angus (born 18 January 1994) is an English former professional footballer who played as a forward.
+He scored 100 goals in 450 league and cup appearances across a 14-year career.

 Angus began his career in non-League football, playing for Solihull Moors, Leamington (on loan), Banbury United (on loan), Kidderminster Harriers, Worcester City (on loan), Daventry Town, Stratford Town and Redditch United.
 He earned a move to Port Vale in January 2018 after he scored 17 goals for Redditch in the first half of the 2017–18 season.
 From Vale, he was loaned out to Tamworth, Nuneaton Borough and Barrow before he joined Barrow on a permanent contract in May 2019.
 He helped Barrow to win promotion into the Football League as champions of the National League in the 2019–20 season, before moving on to Wrexham in January 2021.
-He was sold on to Harrogate Town in September 2022 and joined Altrincham in June 2023.
+He was sold to Harrogate Town in September 2022 and joined Altrincham in June 2023.
 He spent one season with Altrincham before moving on to AFC Telford United and then Southport in 2024.
-He joined Bootle in July 2025.
+He joined Bootle in July 2025 and retired four months later.